Yachting-Club-CERN/ycc-keycloak-provider/README.md

 ## Development

-Clone this repo and use your favourite editor (if in doubt, just use IntelliJ Commuinity Edition).
+Clone this repo and use your favourite editor (if in doubt, just use IntelliJ Community Edition).
 This is a Gradle project.

 For local development it is recommended to use `ycckeycloaklocal` (in `ycc-db-local`), since this